rexhip/rexhip/README.md

 a common clean API for what the library call "device blocks". (interface blocks)

 ```
 // A modbus RTU example that illustrate the library.
-Support for modbus tcp is also included.
+// (Support for modbus tcp is also included).

 #mb_master_controller(
     hardware_id := "Local~CB_1241_(RS485)",